What kinds of services are available to veterans?

 - Lacking a high school diploma or GED

-- A public assistance recipient, or low income as defined in the table below
+- A public assistance recipient, or low income

 - A transitioning service member in need of career services